-The SHOUT nano 100 has a single power ON/OFF button (see Figure 1).
-The SHOUT nano 100 can be turned off and on again by momentarily holding down the Power button for two seconds and releasing it.
-If the device is sleeping, press the Power/Enter button for two (2) seconds to wake up/turn on the SHOUT nano 100.
+SHOUT nano 100 has a single Power button (see Figure 1).
+Momentarily hold down the button for 2 seconds then release it to turn it off and on again.
+If the device is sleeping, press the Power/Enter button for 2 seconds to turn it back on.
 NOTE: Upon waking up, the device will not display the NAL Splash screen.